Makishimu/krd_karate_bot/README.md

 # krd_karate_bot
 Telegram-chat-bot for karate team from Krasnodar.
-Use NodeJs, Telegraf and nodemon while development.
+Uses NodeJs, Telegraf and nodemon while development.

 You need to have Telegram bot token, go to the `*` if you don't have that one.